MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 it ever has to do is deposit funds in it from other Nodes.
 The private key can be derived from the seed and the derivation path, but the Node does not store it.)

-Private key/address are preferred; if you provide both that and the derivation path for either wallet, the derivation path will be ignored.
+This message schema allows you to provide more information than is necessary: for example, both earning address and earning derivation path (which may conflict), or both consuming private key and consuming derivation path (which also may conflict).
+If you do so, the derivation path will be overridden by the key or address and ignored.

 If you expect the derivation path to be used for either wallet, you must also provide the seed specification.